Bsal13/Offensive-Security-Proving-Grounds-Boxes/Potato (Easy) Linux Box.md

 - Followed the steps for th Juggling PHP Magic Tricks and was redirected to a dashboard.php page
 - Found a webpage which would pull log.txt files from the machine
 - Sent web request/page to intruder in Burpsuite and retreived a cheatsheet/manual ist of directory traversal requests for /etc/passwd/
-- Bruteforced the different commands
+- Bruteforced the different directory traversal commands for retreiving /etc/passwd and found a hit using intruder in Burpsuite
+- Retreived a username and hashed password for

 ## Improved skills
 - skill 1